-To qualify for FICA exemption, domestic students must be enrolled in six credits or more during fall and winter semesters.
-They must be enrolled in eight credits in the Spring semester to be exempt from FICA.
+To qualify for FICA exemption, domestic students must be enrolled in six credits during Fall, Winter and Spring semesters.
 All international students are FICA exempt.
 They must be enrolled in school full-time.

 Domestic students who are enrolled in less than six credits, are on an approved semester leave, or working through the nine-week summer break are subject to FICA taxes.